Low-Fat Creamy Crucifer Soup

 - 1 tablespoon olive oil Add to list

 - 1 large onion, peeled, diced (about 1 cup) Add to list

 - 1 large garlic clove, minced (add more if desired) Add to list

 - 1 turnip, peeled and diced (about 1 cup) Add to list

 - 6 cups water Add to list

 - 1 pound silken tofu Add to list

 - 2 to 3 tablespoons white miso Add to list

 - Freshly grated black pepper (about 1/2 teaspoon) Add to list

 Clean greens thoroughly in plenty of running water, since folds of curly leaves can hide grit.
 Dice the stems, including the portion leading up through the leaf, and set aside.
 If leaves are very broad, slash lengthwise once or twice, then cut crosswise in half-inch widths.

 Add the oil to a heavy-bottomed soup pot set over medium heat.
 Sauté onion and garlic for two or three minutes, until softened.
-Add the stems and leaves of the greens, then the diced turnip, and cover with 6 cups water, pushing under the water if necessary.
+Add the stems and leaves of the kale, then the diced turnip, and cover with 6 cups water/

-To cream the soup: First, open and drain tofu, break it into about four chunks, and place in a bowl of hot water briefly, just to remove the chill, then drain again.
+Open and drain tofu, and break it into four chunks.
+Place in a bowl of hot water briefly, just to remove the chill, then drain again.
 Use a ladle and add portions of broth, greens and tofu to a blender or food processor (working in two or three batches as needed), along with 2 tablespoons miso paste.

 If desired, leave some greens or turnips less creamed, for texture and appearance.
 Stir together, taste, and if desired, re-process one cup with a little extra miso.

 Recipe by, former PCC Nutrition Education Manager